 The Garfield Park Conservatory in Chicago, Illinois is one of the largest and most stunning conservatories in the nation.
-Often referred to as “landscape art under glass,” the Garfield Park Conservatory occupies approximately 4.5 acres inside and out, and includes cold frames and propagation houses where thousands of plants are grown each year.
+Often referred to as “landscape art under glass,” the Garfield Park Conservatory occupies two acres of public greenhouse space and 10 acres of outdoor gardens.
 Garfield Park Conservatory is located in Garfield Park — an 184-acre site located on Chicago’s redeveloping Westside designed as a pleasure ground by William LeBaron Jenney — serving as the centerpiece of the three great original Westside parks (Humboldt, Garfield, and Douglas).

 The Seed that Started the Alliance

 Following a devastating cold spell in the winter of 1994 which injured a significant portion of the aroid collection, the Chicago Park District convened a task force of representatives from various community, education, and environmental organizations.
 For six months, eighty individuals participated in the development of a plan to revitalize the Conservatory through new programs, visitor services, marketing and fundraising.

 These activities would be carried out by a newly formed Alliance, a partnership of organizations which included the Chicago Park District, Friends of the Parks, and area schools, museums, conservation organizations and community groups.

 The plan was subsequently funded by Lila-Wallace Reader’s Digest Fund’s Urban Parks Initiative which awarded a $1.46 million challenge grant.
 The grant required a one to one match, at least 60% of which must come from private funds.
 The Chicago Park District committed to the full 40% public sector match.